- Western Games

 Junya Nakano Date of Birth: February 28, 1971 (Kyoto)

-Education: Composition at Vocational School
+Education: Vocational School (Composition)

 Instruments: Piano, Electone